A Philosophical Debate With Tangible Rewards

 ‘Imprisoned by the Riddles of Reality’ exemplifies The Outer Worlds 2’s design philosophy: wrap meaningful choices in accessible packaging.
 You’re not just collecting books and picking dialogue—you’re engaging with genuine ethical questions about violence, defense, and moral responsibility.

-But let’s be real: Most players will choose based on whether they need a devastating heavy weapon or evasion-boosting armor.
+But let’s be real: Most players will choose based on whether they need evasion-boosting armor or a devastating heavy weapon.
 And that’s fine.
-Obsidian knows you’re playing a video game, not attending philosophy seminar.
+Obsidian knows you’re playing a video game, not attending a philosophy seminar.

 The beauty is having both options.
 You can engage deeply with the thematic content if you want, or you can pragmatically assess which reward benefits your build.
 Both approaches are valid, and the quest accommodates either mindset.

-Now get out there, collect those books, and decide whether violence is ever justified (or more importantly, whether you need that machine gun).
+Now get out there, collect those books, and decide whether violence is ever justified.
 The Anchoresses are waiting, and they’ve been arguing for far too long without resolution.

 External Resources